-User Notes: This indicator is uncommon but is found in localized areas in this region.
-Mucky is a USDA texture modifier for mineral soils.
-The organic carbon content is at least 5 percent and ranges up to 14 percent for sandy soils.
-The percentage requirement is dependent upon the clay content of the soil; the higher the clay content, the higher the organic carbon requirement.
+User Notes: Mucky" is a USDA texture modifier for mineral soils.
+The content of organic carbon is at least 5 percent and ranges to as high as 14 percent for sandy soils.
+The percent required depends on the clay content of the soil; the higher the clay content, the higher the content of organic carbon required.
+For example, a mucky fine sandy soil contains between 5 and 12 percent organic carbon.
 See the glossary of Field Indicators of Hydric Soils in the United States (USDA Natural Resources Conservation Service 2010) for the definition of mucky modified mineral texture.
 A field procedure for identifying mucky mineral soil material is presented in Appendix D.